Skip to main content

 University of Westminster

-You will complete a Level 6 Healthcare Science Practitioner Degree Apprenticeship and obtain a BSc (Hons) Applied Biomedical Science at the University of Westminster in London.
+You will complete a Level 6 Biomedical Scientist Apprenticeship Degree Apprenticeship and obtain a BSc (Hons) Applied Biomedical Science at the University of Westminster in London.
 The degree takes place over 4 years, as a part time student, where you will be attending university one day a week during term time on day release.

 The course will cover the following modules: